Jeiwan/uniswapv3-book/content/docs/milestone_6/erc721-overview.md

 is tracked and stored in the contract.
 This means that only distinct tokens, identified by token IDs, can be transferred (or approved for transfer).

-What Uniswap V3 liquidity positions and NFTs have in common is this non-fungibility: NFTS and liquidity positions are not interchangeable and are identified by unique IDs.
+What Uniswap V3 liquidity positions and NFTs have in common is this non-fungibility: NFTs and liquidity positions are not interchangeable and are identified by unique IDs.
 It's this similarity that will allow us to merge the two concepts.

 The biggest difference between ERC20 and ERC721 is the `tokenURI` function in the latter.
 NFT tokens, which are